 In October 2017 the Scottish Government Technology Enabled Care (TEC) team invited the IS change team to input to a national event of TEC colleagues.
 Following that, the Scottish Government enlisted the support of the Change team to plan an event which would look at building a national business case for the Telecare Responder Service.

-The event will be a great opportunity for colleagues across councils to network; participate in discussions and learn about change projects and programmes across the country; as well as participate in interactive sessions on useful tools.
+In June the Change Management team at the Improvement Service held a Change Manager’s Networking Event in Glasgow.
+The event provided a great opportunity for colleagues across councils to network, participate in discussions and learn about change projects and programmes across the country as well as to participate in interactive sessions.
+The event included key note speeches from Katie Kelly, East Ayrshire Council, Amanda Roe, Aberdeenshire Council and Jamie Reid, East Renfrewshire Council.

 We hold regular webinars featuring guest speakers on a range of topics related to change management.
 See our most recent one below or visit our Youtube channel to see them all.
 If you'd like to host a webinar, get in touch.